What is Hetzner Cloud Object Storage?

 Is Object Storage exclusively managed via the Hetzner S3 API?

-The following is managed via our Cloud Console and NOT via the S3 API:
+The following is managed via our Hetzner Console and NOT via the S3 API:

 - Create S3 credentials